 The residual heat in the pan should cook the carrots and green onions quickly.

-Now comes the wonton assembly work for these fried lamb dumplings.
+Now comes the wonton assembly work for these simple potstickers.

 Lay the wonton wrappers on a clean surface, and place a small scoop of filling in each.
 To seal, brush the edges with water, then fold over and pinch the edges.